Green Bay area businesses struggle with decision to reopen as pandemic continues

 “The percentage of positive tests essentially needs to be on a decline for a significant amount of time,” he said.

-Over in De Pere, the owner of Flow Yoga Studio opened on June 1st for one in-person class a week, but Owner Ryanne Cunnignham told Local 5 that clients were not showing up.
+Over in De Pere, the owner of Flow Yoga Studio opened on June 1st for one in-person class a week, but Owner Ryanne Cunningham told Local 5 that clients were not showing up.

-“Everyone is slowly coming back out into the public so yeah, I just wanted to close my doors, just for a little while longer,” Cunningnham said.
+“Everyone is slowly coming back out into the public so yeah, I just wanted to close my doors, just for a little while longer,” Cunningham said.

 “If I have to be a little bit creative and innovative, to change my business a little bit, I’m going to make those options and possibilities happen,” she said.